kwhite2/git/lessons.md

 This file you are reading is written in markdown—[here](https://raw.githubusercontent.com/DHRI-Curriculum/git/master/sections/concept.md) is what it looks like in its raw, unrendered form.

-Compare that with this - the source code for the GitHub page, written in HTML [here](view-source:https://github.com/DHRI-Curriculum/git).
+Compare that with this—the source code for the GitHub page, written in HTML [here](view-source:https://github.com/DHRI-Curriculum/git).

 Markdown is also arguably more sustainable and accessible than formats like `.docx` because of its simplicity and related ability to be read across multiple platforms.
 Use of Markdown is also supported by document-conversion tools like [Pandoc](https://pandoc.org/) that can change a markdown file to an epub with one command entered into your terminal.